-The loan-to-value ratio, calculated as the ratio of interest-bearing liabilities to total assets, stayed 41.9 percent as of June 30, 2015 the same as of December 31, 2014.
+The loan-to-value ratio, calculated as the ratio of interest-bearing liabilities to total assets, increased 42.1 percent as of June 30, 2016 from 41.3 percent as of December 31, 2015.

 In addition, NBF worked to diversify funding sources.
-In January 2015, NBF updated a shelf registration to publicly offer up to \(\frac{4}{200}\) billion in bonds, as a shelf registration that NBF updated in January 2013 has expired.
+In January 2015, NBF updated a shelf registration to publicly offer up to ¥200 billion in bonds, as a shelf registration that NBF updated in January 2013 has expired.